 If you’re looking for something that’s not so strictly “bridesmaid” then there are a few options out there for you.
 The advantage of buying something that’s less bridesmaid-y is that chances are, your bridesmaids will wear it again.

-Boohoo.com have a large selection of dresses – many of them may be a little short or revealing to serve as bridesmaid dresses, but there are some beautiful outfits there.
+Boohoo.com have a large selection of dresses – many of them may be a little short or revealing to serve as bridesmaid dresses, but there are some beautiful outfits there and if you trawl through you’re bound to find something.
 They have a great search function which allows you to filter by colour, size and style, so you shouldn’t find yourself trawling through the website for too long.
 They also do free shipping to NZ if you spend $40 – if you’re buying a couple of dresses, I think you can manage it!

 The pattern on the dress above has a little of a sunflower vibe to it, without being too graphic.
 The length is spot on too, perfect of a summer garden wedding (but maybe swap out the stilettos for a wedge if your girls are going on grass).